accidental-green/client-switcher/README.md

 NOTE: This does NOT affect anything with validator keys or Concensus Client (Lighthouse, Prysm, Teku, Nimbus).

-Once everything is installed, you can start the new Execution client and begin syncing.
+Once installed complete, you can start the new Execution client and begin syncing.
 Depending on hardware/internet, it can take 24-48 hours for a full validator to sync from scratch.
 You can check progress in the journals.

-Once everything is synced, the validator should start attesting again.
+Once everything has synced, the validator should start attesting again.

 This can also be used if you have a corrupted database (ex remove/reinstall GETH).

-If you're starting from scratch on Ubuntu, and want to do a full validator install, you can use [Instant Validators](https://github.com/accidental-green/validator-install) to do a full install in minutes.
+If you're starting from scratch on Ubuntu and want to do a full validator install, you can use [Instant Validators](https://github.com/accidental-green/validator-install) to do a full install in minutes.

 Suggestions and feedback always welcome.
 Still in testing, use with caution.